xpspectre/h5pack/README.md

     data = unpack(filename)

-`data` is a `str`, `int`, `float`, or any of the scalar Numpy numeric type; or a Numpy `ndarray` of any Numpy numeric type; or a `tuple` or `list` of the above; or a `set` with int/str keys; or a `dict` with int/str keys and any of the above vals.
+`data` is a `str`, `int`, `float`, or any of the scalar Numpy numeric type; or a Numpy `ndarray` of any Numpy numeric type; or a `tuple`, `list`, `set`, or `dict`.

+The *collection* types `tuple`, `list`, `set`, and `dict` may be *homogeneous* or *heterogeneous*.
+Homogeneous means all elements are the same type.
+Dicts have this repeated 2x: 1 for keys and 1 for vals.
+These are stored as a dataset vector for convenience and efficiency.
+Heterogeneous means elements have different types.
+These are stored with indexes/keys as nested groups and elements/vals inside them.
+Heterogeneous dict keys are coerced to strings on pack (and coerced back on unpack).

 ## Limitations

 May expand the functionality; may decide not to for performance/simplicity.

-- Dict keys and set elements must be `int` or `str` (anything not an integer type is coerced to string).
-In principle, this isn't necessary - anything that's immutable+hashable is allowed.
-This would include tuples, which could be treated as heterogeneous entries in the keys.
+- Doesn't support arbitrary objects.
+Could add a mechanism, possibly based on JSON's `object_hook` or `functools.singledispatch` to let a user add custom pack/unpack functions.